utopia-rise/godot-kotlin-jvm/README.md

 - Attach remote debugger to process (a preconfigured run configuration for it is present in the sample project `tests` called `DebugEntryGenerator`)

 Note: Compilation with attached debugger will be way slower.
 Especially for the initial build.
 So be patient.
 It takes some time until it hits your breakpoints.

+## Increment shared buffer capacity

+Godot-jvm is using a shared buffer between JVM and engine to share methods parameters and returns.
+Default shared buffer size is `20 000 000` bytes.
+If you'd like to change this buffer size, add `--jvm-to-engine-shared-buffer-size=XXXX` command line argument to godot, where `XXXX` stands for the desired size.